Wall Street Analyst Resumed Cisco Systems, Inc. [CSCO]. What else is Wall St. saying

 Wells Fargo have made an estimate for Cisco Systems, Inc. shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on February 15, 2024.
 The new note on the price target was released on January 08, 2024, representing the official price target for Cisco Systems, Inc. stock.
 Previously, the target price had yet another raise to $50, while DZ Bank analysts kept a Hold rating on CSCO stock.

-Cisco Systems, Inc. [CSCO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.74.
-With this latest performance, CSCO shares gained by 2.49% in over the last four-week period, additionally sinking by -6.67% over the last 6 months – not to mention a rise of 0.65% in the past year of trading.
+Cisco Systems, Inc. [CSCO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.83.
+With this latest performance, CSCO shares gained by 1.68% in over the last four-week period, additionally sinking by -7.26% over the last 6 months – not to mention a drop of -0.10% in the past year of trading.

 Cisco Systems, Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.16 and a Current Ratio set at 1.27.